Do Deer Eat Lavender Plants? Truth Every Gardener Must Know

 Why Do Deer Eat Lavender?

 Answer to the question Do Deer Eat Lavender?
-No, lavender is not usually eaten by deer.
-They dislike the powerful aroma and odd color of lavender shrubs.
-Deer may graze on a variety of plants, they often stay away from plants that taste harsh or have strong scents.
-Because of this, gardeners often use lavender to keep deer away from younger plants.
+No, deers do not eat the lavenders.
+They do not like the powerful smell and odd colour of lavender shrubs.
+Deer may graze on many kinds of plants they usually stay away from plants that have harsh taste or strong scents.
+Because of this lavender gardeners usually use lavender to keep deer away from their gardens so that their younger plants stay safe.
 Lavender is an ideal option if you want to plant something in your yard that will survive deer.

-The strong flavour and strong aroma of lavender shrubs stop deer from eating them.
-Lavender is a strong natural barrier because of its strong flavour and scent that deer find unattractive.
-Although deer may graze on an extensive number of plants, they usually avoid those that taste harsh or have strong smells.
-Lavender’s strong scent comes from its essential oils which also help deer protective properties.
-Lavender can be planted by gardeners around other, weaker plants to keep animals away from them.
-Lavender is an excellent option if you’re seeking for a plant that will withstand deer.
+Lavender is a strong and natural barrier between plants and deer.
+Lavenders have a strong scent that comes from their essential oils which also help deer’s protective properties.
+Lavender can be planted by gardeners around the weaker plants to keep animals away from them.
+Lavender is an excellent option if you are seeking for a plant that will withstand deer.
 You can also know more about Why do deer eat lavender?

 Introduction: